woocommerce/woocommerce/readme.txt

 * Tweak - Added check for private WooCommerce pages in status report.
 * Tweak - Transactional emails for failed -> on hold.
 * Dev - Include new triggers when removing and adding the password strength meter.
+* Dev - Allow pass objects and arrays as webhook callbacks.

 = 2.5.2 - 01/02/2016 =
 * Fix - Compatibility with w3 total cache inline minification.